Working with 115" Wide Double Border Batik Cotton

 This tree skirt requires 2 2/3 yards of 115" wide Double Border.
 Again, this is a lot of extra fabric you may say.
 But, I made so many additional accessories to add to our holiday decorating.

-It was time for a new bathroom look in our guest bathroom and our 115" wide Double Border in the shade of Dusty Denim was perfect.
+It was time for a new look in our guest bathroom and our 115" wide Double Border in the shade of Dusty Denim was calling my name.

 This project required 79" of our 115" wide Cotton Double Border.
-I designed the shower curtain to use one border as the bottom design and the other border as a decorative accent at the top of the shower curtain.
+I designed the shower curtain to use one border design as the bottom and the other border design as a decorative accent at the top of the shower curtain.

 I have to say that there wasn't much fabric left over.
 There was just enough to make a matching window valance, a decorative wall hanging, and edging on a few hand towels.